 - (A) The City Manager shall also provide, or cause to be provided, notice by first class mail to the Owner of each parcel of Assessed Property, in the event circumstances described in Section 2.08(F) of the Ordinance so require.
-Such notice shall be in substantially the form attached hereto as Appendix C. Such notices shall be mailed no later than August 24, 2018. - (B) If the City determines that the truth-in-millage ("TRIM") notice that is mailed by the Property Appraiser under Section 200.069, Florida Statutes, also fulfills the requirements of paragraph (A) of this Section 12, then the separate mailing requirement described in paragraph (A) will be deemed to be fulfilled by the TRIM notice. - Section 13: APPLICATION OF ASSESSMENT PROCEEDS.
+Such notice shall be in substantially the form attached as Appendix C. Such notices shall be mailed no later than August 24, 2020. - (B) If the City determines that the truth-in-millage ("TRIM") notice that is mailed by the Property Appraiser under Section 200.069, Florida Statutes, also fulfills the requirements of paragraph (A) of this Section 12, then the separate mailing requirement described in paragraph (A) will be deemed to be fulfilled by the TRIM notice. - Section 13: APPLICATION OF ASSESSMENT PROCEEDS.
 Proceeds derived by the City from the Fire Inspection Assessments will be utilized for the provision of fire inspection services.
 In the event there is any fund balance from Fire Inspection Assessments remaining at the end of the Fiscal Year, such balance shall be carried forward and used only to fund fire inspection services. - Section 14: CONFLICTS.
-All resolutions or parts of resolutions in conflict are repealed to the extent of such conflict. - Section 15: SEVERABILITY.
-If any clause, section, other part or application of this Resolution is held by any court of competent jurisdiction to be unconstitutional or invalid, in part or application, it shall not affect the validity of the remaining portions or applications of this Resolution.
+All resolutions or parts of resolutions in conflict are repealed to the extent of such conflict.

-A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD, FLORIDA; ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2018; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL; AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF; PROVIDING FOR CONFLICTS; PROVIDING FOR SEVERABILITY; AND PROVIDING AN EFFECTIVE DATE.
+A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD, FLORIDA; ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2020; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL; AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF; PROVIDING FOR CONFLICTS AND SEVERABILITY.